Dai Banna SIL

 We particularly thank the Dai News Department of Xishuangbanna Daily for valuable advice during the development of this Unicode font package.
 Xishuangbanna Daily, established in 1957, is the largest newspaper company in Yunnan, China that publishes in the New Tai Lue script.

-To correctly render a run of text with reordrant vowels and no intersyllabic space, you must be using applications and/or operating systems that provide an adequate level of support for Graphite.2 Tested applications / operating systems which make use of the Graphite capabilities of the fonts include:
+To correctly render a run of text with no intersyllabic space, you must be using applications and/or operating systems that provide an adequate level of support for Graphite.
+Tested applications which make use of the Graphite capabilities of the fonts include:

 More information on Graphite technology and related applications is available at Graphite.

 These fonts are licensed under the SIL Open Font License (OFL)

 The previous weights in two families (Dai Banna SIL Light and Dai Banna SIL Book) are now included in one family (Dai Banna SIL) with an additional weight (Medium).

 For the New Tai Lue (Xishuangbanna Dai) characters the weights should be the same as before, just with different font names.
 For example, Dai Banna SIL Light (Bold) is now Dai Banna SIL (SemiBold).
 Note the change in the font name and the (weight).

 If there are any differences, the change in build tools (and sources) would probably be the reason.
 The build process for the fonts completely changed to using open sources built using open source tools.